-The First Prize will consist of a Free Tuition Scholarship in the Academy's Winter School, representing the \$200.00 tuition for two terms in the Winter Session directly following the Award.
+The First Prize will consist of a Free Tuition Scholarship in the Academy's Winter School, representing the \$200.00 tuition for two terms.
 A second and third prize of \$25.00 and \$15.00 respectively shall also be awarded.